I have re-read the Great Barrington Declaration - you should too.

 It generated some fascinating comments which are worth perusing.

-I realised today that I have never really gone through the Declaration highlighting the particularly problematic parts, so here goes.
+I realised today that I have never written a piece where I go through the Declaration in full highlighting the particularly problematic parts, so here goes.

 The Declaration is reproduced below, with my comments in square brackets.